The best Chromebook (a lot of) money can buy

 After pressing the Google Assistant button, you can then type out what you'd like to search.
 Google Assistant can also analyze your screen as soon as it launches and offer popular search results based on what you're looking at, similar to Android phones.

 Google Assistant can also be summoned by saying "OK Google" out loud.
-It understands voice searches, but don't expect the Pixelbook to replace a Google Home ($129.00 at Dell Home) because you can't just summon the assistant and talk to it like a smart home speaker.
+It understands voice searches, but don't expect the Pixelbook to replace a Google Home because you can't just summon the assistant and talk to it like a smart home speaker.

 Google Pixelbook Pen